AntiPwr/AntiPwr.github.io/root/wiki/Whisper of the Well Information.md

 Replaces traditional DMG Inspiration.
 By achieving personal milestones, uncovering truths, or fulfilling goals, players earn dice of varying sizes (D4 to D20).
 Lesser dice (D4–D12) resemble Bardic Inspiration and must be used quickly, while a D20 represents a major milestone and can be saved between sessions.

 **Sea Level Spells**:
-A unique, soul-attuned spell or ability—highly personal and reflective of the character’s essence.
+A unique, soul-attuned spell or ability—highly personal and reflective of the character's essence.
 This is not available at the start of the game.

 </details>